 To be effective, we must change the things we can, and let go the things we can’t.
 But when “doing” is our default, and we act before we think, how will we know when to do and when to don’t?

-Wu Wei is not about the absence of action, it’s about being in touch with the flow of things.
+Wu Wei is not about the absence of action, it’s about taking the right action at the right time by being in touch with the flow of things.
 But while we are unable to be at peace within discomfort, our own compulsions will always trick us into jumping the gun.

 Today’s meditation is an exercise for our minds to wait and to watch and to see… see where to do and where to don’t.